Galveston Property Tax Appeals Save $205+ Million Per Year

 Estimated Total Property Tax Informal Savings

-Though the taxpayers of Galveston County massively favor ARB hearings, that should not be used to impugn the effectiveness of informal appeals.
+Informal appeals may be simple, but they are often the best way for the average Texan to achieve a reduction.
 Not only are they a gateway to the ARB, informal appeals act as an equalizer for people struggling with their taxes.
 These can be a lifeline for working families that would otherwise be forced to pay the full amount.
 Also, these protests can often lead to fantastic windfalls themselves, which is why they are relied on by many counties.

-Informal protests brought in a tax cut of $36.37 million in 2023.
-While this was a step down from the record year of 2022, it was still the third largest on record.
-Single family homes were able to save $21.56 million on their taxes, a significant reduction for homeowners.
-Commercial properties, meanwhile, saw a bounty of $14.81 million in slashed levies.
+Informal protests brought in a tax cut of $92.78 million in 2024.
+Savings thanks to these protests have doubled since 2022.
+Family homes were able to save $41.44 million on their taxes, a significant reduction for homeowners.
+Commercial properties, meanwhile, saw a bounty of $51.64 million in slashed levies.

 Tax Savings, Formal ARB HearingsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.